stephen-rowan/Quality-Assurance-DAO.github.io/content/en/docs/QA DAO/Fund-5-QA-DAO.md

 ---
-title: "Quality-Assurance-DAO Fund 5"
+title: "Project Catalyst Fund 5 - Quality-Assurance-DAO"
-linkTitle: "Quality-Assurance-DAO Fund 5"
+linkTitle: "Project Catalyst Fund 5 - Quality-Assurance-DAO"
 date: 2021-05-09
 description: >
-  Quality Assurance DAO (QA-DAO) is an ongoing open source project that provides support for the Cardano Project Catalyst Community.
+  In Fund 5 of Project Catalyst QA-DAO submitted a proposal "Quality Assurance DAO" in the Developer Ecosystem Challenge.
 ---

 In Fund 5 of Project Catalyst QA-DAO submitted a proposal "Quality Assurance DAO" in the Developer Ecosystem Challenge that sought to encourage open-source collaboration & innovation and to do a QA Assessment of Catalyst Proposal Process itself.
 This proposal was successful in receiving votes and was funded in August 2021.
 Governance of the Quality Assurance DAO Fund 5 proposal may be followed here.